 We show that the correlation between anisotropy and metallicity is the result of accreted systems with different characteristics.
 We also present a first exploration of correlations between anisotropy and age using color cuts.
-After removing accretions, a correlation with color $(g-r)_0$ is observed.
-Within a range of 10 kpc, redder stars present higher values of anisotropy.
-This dependence could indicate a correlation with age, as bluer BHB stars tends to be older than the redder ones with the same metallicity.
+After removing accretions, a correlation with color $(g-r)_0$ is observed, with redder stars presenting higher values of anisotropy.
+This dependence could indicate a correlation with age, as bluer BHB stars tend to be older than the redder ones with the same metallicity.
 Older stars being less radial also shows the effect of dynamical interactions closer to the center of the MW.

 BHB stars are excellent objects to investigate the MW halo, with their photometric distances dismissing parallaxes and being more precisely determined than for K giants and with a lower observational cost than RRL stars.
 However, current works using BHB stars are limited by the absence of chemical abundances, particularly [$\alpha$/Fe].
 Available spectroscopic catalogues providing [$\alpha$/Fe] have not being validated to stars with $\rm T_{eff} > 6500 \ K$.
 The high values observed with catalogues used in this work ([$\alpha$/Fe] $\gtrsim +0.6$) indicate an issue with these estimates to hot stars.
 Future spectroscopic surveys focusing on BHB stars could enrich Galactic evolution studies, with detailed chemical abundances improving the selection of members from accreted systems, while rotational velocities could help the identification of BHB stars, distinguishing it from dwarf stars \citep{kinman2000}.